dmaciag/bills/README.md

 # nBills

-This is a basic CMS to manage your income and expenses.
+This is a basic application that helps view your income and expenses in relation to one another.
 Feel free to use it for any purposes, as long as your work is on a local environment.

 ![alt tag](https://github.com/dmaciag/nBills/blob/master/pic/example.png)